tetris245/ULTRAbc/README.md

 Changes for future version

-* Fixed the bug with whispers after ini!ialisation
+* Fixed the bug with whispers after initialisation